-Q. Why Does Paul McCartney Have A Detroit Red Wings Sticker On His Acoustic Guitar?
+Q. Why Does Paul McCartney have a Detroit Red Wings sticker on his 1964 Epiphone Texan Acoustic Guitar???

-McCartney’s original guitar was made in the Gibson factory in Kalamazoo, Michigan, in 1964.
-The guitar, serial number 194959, was officially a model FT-79N (N for natural finish), that had left the Gibson factory on May 23, 1964.
-McCartney bought it in New York in 1965.
-List price at the time was $175, and the case was extra.
-Today, original Texan guitars are selling for as much as 20 times or more that amount.
+Coincidently, McCartney’s original guitar was made in the Gibson factory in Kalamazoo, Michigan.
+The right-handed guitar model Epiphone Texan FT-79 (N for natural finish) with the serial #194959 left the Gibson factory on May 23, 1964 and was bought by McCartney in New York in sometime in 1965.
+List price at the time was only $175.00 as it was considered a low-end model when he purchased it.

 It was a great long-term investment because McCartney almost always plays this guitar when he performs “Yesterday”.